 Meanwhile, thinly slice the white and pale green parts of the green garlic.
 Shell the English peas.
 (If using sugar snap peas or frozen, see note below.)

 In a large sauté pan over medium heat, warm 1 tablespoon olive oil and 2 tablespoons water.
 Add the green garlic, peas, and a pinch of salt and simmer until the green garlic is translucent and the peas are bright green and tender, 3 to 4 minutes.
 Remove from the heat.

-Add the pasta to the pan, along with the reserved pasta water, pesto, and ¼ cup of the cheese, and toss to coat.
+Add the pasta to the pan, along with the reserved pasta water and pesto, and toss to coat.
 Fold in the pea shoots last to wilt.
 Season to taste with salt.

-Heap the pasta on plates and sprinkle with cheese and chile flakes, if you want some heat.
+Heap the pasta on plates and sprinkle with Parmesan, if you have any, and chile flakes, if you want some heat.
 Drizzle with olive oil, grind with pepper, and serve warm.